 You can obtain pre-built documentation and extract its contents into your distribution.
 This is what the Windows binary distributions available from the qpdf release site do.
-You can find the pre-build documentation in the release area in the file qpdf-version-doc.zip.
+You can find the pre-built documentation in the release area in the file qpdf-version-doc.zip.
+For an example of this approach, look at qpdf's GitHub actions build scripts.
+The build-scripts/build-doc script builds with -DBUILD_DOC_DIST=1 to create the documentation distribution.
+The build-scripts/build-windows script extracts it into the build tree and builds with -DINSTALL MANUAL=1 to include it in the installer.

-• Build the documentation yourself
+· Build the documentation yourself

 You can build the documentation as part of your build process.
-Be sure to pass --enable-doc-maintenance to ./configure, and install it with make doc-dist DOC\DEST=....
+Be sure to pass -DBUILD_DOC_DIST=1 and -DINSTALL_MANUAL=1 to cmake.
 This is what the AppImage build does.
 The latest version of Sphinx at the time of the initial conversion a sphinx-based documentation was 4.3.2.
 Older versions are not guaranteed to work.

-5.2.1 Documentation Packaging Rationale
+5.3.1 Documentation Packaging Rationale